-Talking to Children About Divorce is now available to buy and is a fabulous resource for parents going through family break down as well as a useful resource for teachers, counsellors and therapists working with children and families during this highly stressful time of change.
+Talking to Children About Divorce: Conversation Cards are available to buy and they a helpful resource for parents going through family break down as well as a useful resource for teachers, counsellors and therapists working with children and families during this highly stressful time of change.

 For children, divorce can be a stressful, sad and confusing time.
 At any age, children may feel uncertain or angry at the prospect of Mum and Dad splitting up.